Amazing tales from the past

 You can often make geology relevant to people's lives today.
 This is one way I approach my guiding in Iceland, Pompeii and Vesuvius, where there are fantastic stories to be told.
 Geology played an important role in the biological appreciation of life on our planet too, thanks to the understanding of 'deep time' that it provided.

-This talk is great for school groups studying geology or physical geography who want to be inspired and stimulated, and for an adult audience who want to marvel at this extra layer of insight into our planet.
+This talk is great for older school groups studying geology or physical geography who want to be inspired and stimulated, and for an adult audience who want to marvel at this extra layer of insight into our planet.
 For all audiences, being outdoors anywhere in the world will present a new rewarding richness as you realise you can appreciate even more in your travels.